spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/overview/roman_datamodels.rst

    for ``rad``.
 This is because ``rad_schema-1.0.0`` is the meta-schema (schema for the schemas) for the ``rad`` rather than a "true" schema for some data product.
 Isolating it from the rest of the schemas makes this distinction easier to infer.

+#.
+The ``cal_logs-1.0.0`` schema had to be eliminated, and replaced with directly adding the array data to the appropriate
+   data model schemas.
+This is because the code generator wants to treat the ``CalLogs`` object as a ``pydantic.RootModel`` instead of the simple array that it is.
+This causes issues with stpipe attempting to log information to the ``cal_logs`` attribute of data models.

+#.
+The ``source_detection-1.0.0`` and ``resample-1.0.0`` schemas had to be merged directly into the schemas representing
+   them.
+This is due to a name collision of the generated module for each of these datamodels with the name of the field in data models referencing them.
+This is due to how names of modules and fields are derived from the schema names.
+Since these data models are only used in ``WfiImageModel`` or ``WfiMosaicModel`` they do not have to be standalone models to function properly.